-- Disconnect every non-Proxmox VE client (e.g. unmount the CephFS in guests). - Disable all related CephFS Proxmox VE storage entries (to prevent it from being automatically mounted). - Remove all used resources from guests (e.g. ISOs) that are on the CephFS you want to destroy. - Unmount the CephFS storages on all cluster nodes manually with
+- Disconnect every non-Proxmox VE client (e.g. unmount the CephFS in guests). - Disable all related CephFS Proxmox VE storage entries (to prevent it from being automatically mounted). - Remove all used resources from guests (e.g. ISOs) that are on the CephFS you want to destroy. - · Unmount the CephFS storages on all cluster nodes manually with umount /mnt/pve/<STORAGE-NAME> pveceph stop --service mds.NAME to stop them, or pveceph mds destroy NAME to destroy them.

-'''

-umount /mnt/pve/<STORAGE-NAME>

-'''